 We compare the DNA profile of the unidentified body with that of the missing person to see if they match.
 The missing person’s DNA sample can be taken from personal items such as toothbrush or hairbrush.

 Where a direct DNA profile of the missing person cannot be taken, DNA samples from consenting family members can be used to help identify a relative that is missing.
+This is done through our separate service for family DNA matching, known as I-Familia.

 Solving environmental crimes